MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Add-MgBetaApplicationKey.md

 Applications that don't have any existing valid certificates (no certificates have been added yet, or all certificates have expired), won't be able to use this service action.
 You can use the Update application operation to perform an update instead.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Add-MgApplicationKey](/powershell/module/Microsoft.Graph.Applications/Add-MgApplicationKey?view=graph-powershell-1.0)

 ## SYNTAX